The Ultimate Survival Guide to Not Fitting In

 And who knows, after you play 20 questions, you might actually find someone you like.
 Bonus Feel-Good Points*?
 Don’t mind if I do.

 *Don’t freak out.
 We’re about to cover these*

 2. Go deep in your relationships

 After we’ve figured out a way to get food into our stomach and hide from all the tigers, Maslow says we need to feel loved before we can really do anything else in life.

 This is obviously a challenge for people like you and me.
-After all, if we’re going to have to check off that pesky love/belonging box, we’ve got to do it some way.
+After all, if we’re going to have to check off that “human approval” box, we’ve got to do it some way.

 I chose to go all in.
 I rely on Kate for comfort, encouragement, and love.
 She is my confidant, my first council and the audience for my terrible jokes.
 I’ve put all my chips in with her.
 If I died, she’d have plenty of friends and family she in which to confide.
 If she died, you’d probably never hear from me again.